 After years of backlogs that have kept veterans waiting a year or more to receive their benefits, Sloan Gibson, President Obama’s pick to serve the Veterans Affairs Department’s No. 2 management slot pledged to tackle a host of challenges plaguing the department, including the backlog of claims.

-In 2013, the Veterans Affairs department has had success in shrinking the backlog of claims.
-They have moved forward more than 200,000 claims this year, reducing the backlog to about 400,000 claims, and their goal is shrink the backlog to zero as soon as possible.
+In 2013, the Veterans Affairs Department has had success in shrinking the backlog of claims.
+They have moved forward more than 200,000 claims this year, reducing the backlog to about 400,000 claims, and their goal is to shrink the backlog to zero as soon as possible.

-Veterans Disability Benefits Lawyers at Carter Mario Injury Lawyers understand how frustrating it can be for the men and women of our armed services to have to wait so long to get their benefits.
+The Veterans Disability Benefits Lawyers at Carter Mario Law Firm understand how frustrating it can be for the men and women of our armed services to have to wait so long to get their benefits.
 If you're still waiting and have legal questions, we recommend discussing your options with a qualified attorney.